-Entry into the gated festival area is a rainbow shaped gate with a quilt-like pattern, immediately setting a wonderland-kind of mood.
-This front area of the park is called Underground Village and is hosted by the Underground Lauderdale, an official organization shining a spotlight on the largely undiscovered wealth of cultural experiences in the Greater Fort Lauderdale (GFL).
+Entry into the gated festival area is a rainbow-shaped gate with a quilt-like pattern, immediately setting a wonderland-kind of mood.
+This front area of the park is called Underground Village and is hosted by Underground Lauderdale, an official organization shining a spotlight on the largely undiscovered wealth of cultural experiences in the Greater Fort Lauderdale (GFL).

 The sandy dunes are divided by walkable pathways, framed by art structures, attractions from the Renaissance Festival, oversized and textured beach balls, blowup igloo, and an array of brand activations like full-body dipping and a floor piano at the tourism booth.
 The early attendees can be spotted relaxing on beach blankets, basking in the sun, while celebrity chefs from the Maximus mobile kitchen are doing live food demos.
 Shortly after one of the food demos came to an end, L.A.’s K.Flay took the stage for her afternoon performance.

-The band’s latest release, Pep Talks, earned a lot of love since its release earlier this year so when Judah Akers began “Pep Talk” single a large portion of the audience knew the words off by heart which Akers took advantage off throughout the set, inviting them to sing and clap along.
+The band’s latest release, Pep Talks, earned a lot of love since its release earlier this year so when Judah Akers began “Pep Talk” single a large portion of the audience knew the words by heart which Akers took advantage of throughout the set, inviting them to sing and clap along.
 Pep Talks is an album that aims to spread love and positivity and with anthem tracks like “Alright” and “Why Did You Run?” they undoubtedly achieve that message with impressive ease.
-The set ended with a squad of dancers, dressed in athletic tanks and track pants, perform a synchronized dance during which the pants tore off exposing short shorts – one of the above mentioned many surprises from Judah & the Lion.
+The set ended with a squad of dancers, dressed in athletic tanks and track pants, performing a synchronized dance during which the pants tore off exposing short shorts – one of the above-mentioned many surprises from Judah & the Lion.

 At the far side of the festival grounds is the dedicated VIP area with a side view of the main stage and plenty of space to roam around for all of those trying to avoid the mosh pit and long bar lineups.
-From this side, an elevated Cabana lounge offers a fantastic view on the Shipwrecked stage where The 1975s created a slightly surreal experience with a large neon rectangle framing Matthew Healy, blending background and foreground visuals in an interactive manner.
+From this side, an elevated Cabana lounge offers a fantastic view of the Shipwrecked stage where The 1975s created a slightly surreal experience with a large neon rectangle framing Matthew Healy, interactively blending background and foreground visuals.
 The live video stream on the sides of the stage had matching graphics to go with the stage visuals, a seamlessly branded band performance.
-The 1975s music at times has bluesy undertones that when paired with pop synths sound a bit like k-pop.
+The 1975s music at times has bluesy undertones that when paired with pop synths sound a bit like K-pop.
 Healy, joined on stage by two backup dancers, kept on addressing the crowd as “Babies” asking how people were feeling and sharing how happy they all were to be back in America between tracks from A Brief Inquiry into Online Relationships and singles like “Sincerity Is Scary.”

 Above two images are courtesy of Visit Lauderdale & World Red Eye